Indigenous Road Trip

 Eskasoni Cultural Journeys

-Eskasoni First Nation in Cape Breton offers a unique multi-cultural tour of Mi’kmaq and Gaelic cultures in collaboration with the Nova Scotia Highland Village.
+Eskasoni First Nation in Cape Breton offers a unique multi-cultural tour of Mi’kmaq and Gaelic cultures in collaboration with Highland Village.
 Experience two different and distinct cultures reflecting the parallels and common threads linking the cultures in history and present day.

 Get caught up in the infective rhythm of the drumming and dancing at an authentic Mi’kmaq pow wow, performed in traditional dress.
-You can experience a pow wow in Gold River or Millbrook in the Fundy Shore region.
+You can experience a pow wow in Gold River or Millbrook in the Bay of Fundy & Annapolis Shore region.